-The Division will provide schedules via Canvas with key dates.
-Please note that interprofessional courses in terms 1 and 3 have schedules that may differ from the UNMC academic calendar.
-Individual schedules for Level II Fieldwork and Doctoral Capstone may differ from the academic calendar during terms 5, 6, 7, and 8.
+The Division provides schedules via Canvas with key dates.
+Schedules are also posted to the UNMC academic calendar website.
+Interprofessional courses have schedules that may differ from the UNMC academic calendar.
+Individual schedules for Level II Fieldwork and Doctoral Capstone may also differ from the UNMC academic calendar.